-Easy-to-read medicine information about emollients and moisturisers – what are they, and how to use them.
+Easy-to-read medicine information about emollients and moisturisers – what they are and how to use them.

 What are emollients and moisturisers?

-Emollients and moisturisers hydrate the skin (retain moisture in the skin) by drawing water from the deeper skin layer to the surface, to keep the skin moist, or by creating a layer on the skin's surface that prevents water from escaping.
+Emollients and moisturisers hydrate your skin (keep moisture in your skin).
+They do this either by drawing water from the deeper skin layer to the surface, which keeps the skin moist, or by creating a layer on the skin's surface, which prevents water from escaping.

 Slightly greasy cream